niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] remove message test on deployed pi, it returns a 64 bit
+- [x] if DB unexpectedly exits, ping the discord, with the err msg before going down
+- [x] add auto complete for uri filed
+	1. [x] will have to unrwap the whole thing, and will have make a new aggreagation pipeline for it
+	2. [ ] deprecated, you cant search unwound documents, have to just do a normal search and return the results of that
 - [x] highkey the update functions are very messy, i shouldve probably made a chart
 - [x] next comes stocks and all that but have to watch the quant stuff first ahahhahha me likey or just make a separate bot so i dont have to redeploy this thank you very much
 - [x] maybe add price changes in general? or have a toggle that enables it? for sensetive items that i want